kevjose/react-notifier/README.md

 }
 ```

-we will be using `.scss` for defining the css
+we will be using `.scss` for defining the CSS

 > Note: Please run ``